Recently I have had more than one person ask me about establishing paternity and doing a name change after a father has passed away.

 - An action to establish paternity could be brought after the death of the alleged father;

 - A clear and convincing evidence standard was applied to such action; and

 - Evidence was not legally insufficient, and the trial court erred in this finding.

 Chapter 160 of the Family Code governs a suit affecting the parent-child relationship in which the parentage of the biological mother or father is sought to be adjudicated.
 Tex.Fam.Code Ann. § 160.001 (Vernon 1996).

 § 160.204.
 Presumption of Paternity

 (a) A man is presumed to be the father of a child if:

-- He is married to the mother of the child and the child is born before the 301st day after the date the marriage is terminated by death, annulment, declaration of invalidity, or divorce;
+- He is married to the mother of the child, and the child is run before the 301st day after the date the marriage is terminated by death, annulment, declaration of invalidity, or divorce;

 (a) the assertion is in a record filed with the vital statistics unit;

 (b) he is voluntarily named as the child's father on the child's birth certificate; or